KANSAS CITY, Mo. — Several Kansas City Chiefs continue to battle injury and illness heading into Thursday’s Christmas night game against the Broncos.

 Jake Briningstool is out with a hamstring injury.

-The Chiefs also announced cornerbacks Trent McDuffie (knee) and Jaylen Watson (groin), as well as wide receivers Rashee Rice (concussion) and Tyquan Thornton (concussion), have been placed on injured reserve.
+The Chiefs also announced that cornerbacks Trent McDuffie (knee) and Jaylen Watson (groin), as well as wide receivers Rashee Rice (concussion) and Tyquan Thornton (concussion), were placed on injured reserve Wednesday.

 As a result, defensive end Ethan Downs, cornerback Melvin Smith and tight end Tyreke Smith have been elevated from the practice squad to active roster contracts.